ermouth/couchbox-install/Ubuntu/README.md

 Scripts will download all dependencies and components, then install and start them.
 Also scripts configure autostarts.
-Setup takes 5–10 minutes normally, fast internet connection and at least 3Gb of RAM required (npm is hungry, sorry).
+Setup takes 5–10 minutes normally, fast internet connection and at least 2Gb of RAM required.

 Installer runs simple test at the end.
 The test clearly shows if both Couchbox API and hooks are installed and running.